lilyschlaug/BAE305-SP24-Lab9/Home.md

 # Lab 9 – Take Control: The PID Feedback Controller

-# By: Lily Shlaug and Noah Lane
+# By: Lily Schlaug and Noah Lane
 # Summary
 Lab goal; summary of work performed; summary of outcome